meeshh/batmansay/README.md

     batmanthink

-the `batmanthink` command shows the characters as if they are thinking instead of saying something
+The `batmanthink` command shows the characters as if they are thinking instead of saying something

 You can also run `batmansay -h` for help and `batmansay -l` to list the available characters